thedeposbank/zilliqa-stablecoin/Stablecoin_token/README.md

 ### Transitions

-All the transitions in the contract can be categorized into three categories:
+All the transitions in the contract can be categorized into four categories:
 - _housekeeping transitions_ meant to facilitate basic admin realted tasks.
 - _pause_ transitions to pause and pause the contract.
 - _minting-related transitions_ that allows mining and burning of tokens.